risk-first/website/menagerie/Dependency-Risk.md

 Unreliability manifests itself when a dependency fails you under certain sets of circumstances.
 It's easy to think about reliability for something like a bus:  sometimes, it's late due to weather, or cancelled due to driver sickness, or the route changes unexpectedly due to road works.

-In software, it's no different:  Unreliability is the flip-side of [Feature Implementation Risk](Feature-risk#implementation-risk).
+In software, it's no different:  _unreliability_ is the flip-side of [Feature Implementation Risk](Feature-risk#implementation-risk).
 It's caused in the gap between the real behaviour of the software and the expectations for it.

 There is an upper bound on the reliability of the software you write, and this is based on the dependencies you use and (in turn) the reliability of those dependencies: